 “A man should control his life.
 Mine is controlling me.”

-By: Leslie Scott
+by Leslie Scott and me

 Rudolph Valentino: his name is synonymous with the classic romantic era of the old Hollywood.
-With his smoldering, exotic good looks he played roles that had women
+With his smoldering, exotic good looks he played roles that had women (and men)

-swooning in dark theaters: The Sheik, Blood and Sand, The Young Rajah and, his last film, Son of the
+swooning in dark theaters: The Sheik, Blood and Sand, The Young Rajah and, his last film, Son of the Sheik.

 He came to America from his native Italy in 1913.